-The 2014 Cherry Tart Pinot Noir jumps from the glass with aromas of raspberry, nutmeg, sandalwood and light smokiness, lifted by a floral note.
-Silky and delicate up front, with ripe acidity framing the rich, sweet flavors of red berries, red cherry and earth.
-Offers good fat without excess weight, finishing with a fine dusting of tannins and very good length.
+The 2015 Cherry Pie Pinot Noir jumps from the glass with aromas of raspberry, nutmeg, sandalwood and light smokiness, lifted by a floral note.
+Silky and delicate up front, with ripe acidity framing the rich, sweet flavors of red berries, and finishing with red cherry and earth.

 Varietal: 100% Pinot Noir